mrMarcosss/docs/docs/two-scoops/1_coding_style.md

+ ## Readable code:
- ## Make your code as readable as possible:
+ Make your code as readable as possible:
  - Avoid abbreviating variable names.
  - Write out your function argument names.
  - Document your classes and methods.